Restoring and Repairing Antique and Fine Furniture by Barry Horton

 A basic level of woodworking or cabinetmaking experience is assumed.
 Although this is not intended to exclude those at an earlier stage in their career, simply to acknowledge that antiques are rarely the best environment in which to practice and develop fundamental skills.
 Developing these skills elsewhere, while undertaking the smaller interventions described, will ultimately allow the reader to approach historic furniture conservation with greater skill, confidence, and professionalism.

-Publishing date should be around the end of March, but check back here for info on pre-ordering.
+Publishing date should be around the end of March, but you can pre-order now and receive a discount.